MicrosoftSTC/CryptoTracker/README.md

 # CryptoTracker 📊
 Have you ever wanted to just check the correct prices of cryptocurrencies with ease?
 Awesome!
-This project does just that!
+This project does just that, but with a twist!
+Using the JavaScript synthesis function, it delivers the data also in the form of speech!
 Check the prices of:
 > Bitcoin, Litecoin and Ethereum